777uliahshafar/dotfiles/readme.md

 }
 ```

 * The ALE Vim Plugin helps with linting and fixing code files in VIM.
+If the ale fails to show error, update the plugin.

 2. Working with CSS and SCSS are better workflow, this step is to compile SCSS file to CSS continuously while save (watch).
 Install dependency by type `npm install --save-dev node-sass` in *home dir*.
 * Add compile command 'scss' in **package.json** file, if the file isn't exist create by `npm init` in *project dir*.